How Does Unpermitted Work Affect Home Value?

 In Texas, selling a home with unpermitted work can result in penalties:

-• Potential Fines: The fines depend on how much unpermitted work there is and local rules.
+- Potential Fines: The fines depend on how much-unpermitted work there are and local rules.

 How Can Legal Disputes Be Mitigated?